What is Earnout?

-So the owner asks for the $ 400 million as the price for his business which Mr. Y denied agreeing.
-To reach to a solution and bridge the gap parties decided to use an earnout method where it is decided that the upfront cash payment will be made of $ 200 million to the seller or the owner of X ltd by Mr. Y and earnout payment of $ 200 million will be given in case the if the earnings reach at the level of $ 300 million with the period of four years window or else $ 100 million will be given as the earnout money to the seller if the sales reach the level of only $ 150 million and if these targets are not met than seller will not be paid anything in future.
+So the owner asks for the $ 400 million as the price for his business, which Mr. Y denied agreeing.
+To reach to a solution and bridge, the gap parties decided to use an earnout method where it is decided that the upfront cash payment will be made of $ 200 million to the seller or the owner of X ltd by Mr. Y and earnout payment of $ 200 million will be given in case the if the earnings reach at the level of $ 300 million with the period of four years window or else $ 100 million will be given as the earnout money to the seller if the sales reach the level of only $ 150 million and if these targets are not met then the seller will not be paid anything in future.

-So in the present case, it is decided that the seller will get paid $ 5 million per year for the next three years in case the business under new buyer achieves EBITDA of $ 25 million per year.
+So in the present case, it is decided that the seller will get paid $ 5 million per year for the next three years in case the business under the new buyer achieves EBITDA of $ 25 million per year.

 - Earnouts Payments are complex as it requires careful consideration of the milestones or the metrics that will be required and ensuring that appropriate incentives are there for a mutual benefit like proper aligning of incentives among the concerned parties, consideration of proper milestones, etc.

-- It requires the careful drafting of everything including drafting of definitions and covenants.
-All the terms and conditions have to be drafted properly as even a single confusion can cause the problem and confusion among the parties in the future.
+- It requires the careful drafting of everything, including drafting of definitions and covenants.
+All the terms and conditions have to be drafted properly, as even a single confusion can cause the problem and confusion among the parties in the future.